About Kids First Data Resource Center

 Empowering the collaborative discovery, engagement, and necessary partnerships across disease communities that are crucial for progress in our biological understanding of diseases.

 Enabling rapid translation to personalized treatments for patients diagnosed with childhood cancer or structural birth defects.

 Accelerating discovery of genetic causes and shared biologic pathways within and across these conditions.

 While improved technologies and genome sequencing efforts have transformed diagnostic and precision medicine approaches in healthcare, childhood cancer and birth defects can be challenging to study due to the limited amounts of patient samples available in any one institution.

-The Kids First Data Resource Center (DRC) is a collaborative pediatric research effort created to accelerate data-driven discoveries and the development of novel precision-based approaches for children diagnosed with cancer or a structural birth defect using large genomic datasets.
-The DRC is comprised of integrated core teams that support development of leading-edge big data infrastructure and provide the necessary resources and tools to empower researchers and clinicians.
-Additionally, the DRC will connect patients, families, and foundations with the researchers studying specific disease areas.
+The Kids First DRC is a collaborative pediatric research effort created to accelerate data-driven discoveries and the development of novel precision-based approaches for children diagnosed with cancer or a structural birth defect using large genomic datasets.
+The Kids First DRC is comprised of integrated core teams that support development of leading-edge big data infrastructure and provide the necessary resources and tools to empower researchers and clinicians.
+Additionally, the Kids First DRC will connect patients, families, and foundations with the researchers studying specific disease areas.

 Patients as Partners

-Patient families can choose to partner with researchers by participating in studies seeking cures for pediatric cancer and structural birth defects.
+Patient families can choose to partner with researchers by participating in studies seeking cures for childhood cancer and structural birth defects.

 Genomic “Big Data”

-Researchers contribute tens of thousands of patient DNA samples collected from blood, tissue, and saliva to be sequenced and integrated with patient clinical data in the DRC.
+Researchers contribute tens of thousands of patient DNA samples collected from blood, tissue, and saliva to be sequenced and integrated with patient clinical data in the Kids First DRC.